 Individual employees – – current or prior employees – – can pursue wage claims against their employer without having to file a lawsuit in Court.
 The California Labor Commissioner (formally the CA Division of Labor Standards and Enforcement (DLSE) under the CA Department of Industrial Relations (DIR)) accepts claims by employees for wages, overtime pay, unpaid vacation, and other wage-related matters, which are then moved through an administrative process leading to settlement with the employer or to a formal administrative hearing.

-Labor Commissioner Claims In Sacramento – Your Choice Is Final
+Labor Commissioner Claims – Your Choice Is Final

 Employees cannot file wage claims with the Labor Commissioner and file a lawsuit in Court against the same employer for the same wage issues; one of the two possible methods of pursuing wage-related damages must be chosen.